Clubs and Activities

 We have also created an Academic Intervention Services (AIS) program that will give more students access to interventions outside their regular class.
 Based on schedule availability and student need, qualifying students will be placed in AIS during their lunch studyhall for twenty minutes every day, or in place of a regular studyhall for forty minutes every other day.

 As we get into the first couple of weeks of school, sit down with your child to discuss their course expectations Have your child open their Google Classrooms and the Student or Parent Portal to review their assignments and grades.
-Each student was asked to open their Student Portal accounts and create a goal for themselves.
+Each student will be asked periodically to log into their Student Portal accounts and create a goal for themselves based on their current performance.
 These goals are then reviewed after five weeks and adjusted for the next five weeks.
 Our intention with this process is to encourage students to be more reflective and responsible for their academic progress.

 Lastly, it is imperative that parents work with the school if your child is anxious or avoiding school.
 Between general social issues that occur in middle school and the pandemic, we are finding some students trying to avoid school.
 One of the worst things you can do as a parent is let your child stay home from school, if they are feeling this way.
 This will not allow your child to face their fears and will create bad habits that only become more difficult to break.
 If your child is feeling anxious or trying to avoid school, contact Mrs. Shaver or Mrs. Winnicki for assistance.
 We can provide various interventions to help both the student and the parent work through and overcome their anxiety.

 Thank you again for your support and flexibility.
 If you have any questions or concerns, please feel free to contact the main office so that we can put you in touch with someone that can assist you.

 Follow us on Twitter @MaryvaleMiddle